SethSharp/lumuix/README.md

 ![Logo](https://raw.githubusercontent.com/SethSharp/lumuix/main/public/images/logo.png)
-# Lumuix: Vue Component Library
+# A Generic Vue Component Library
 This is a personal use component library, used across internal projects to:
 - Avoid the hassle of duplicating code and setting up new components
 - Provides positive downstream updates / improvements to products that use these components